AdaCore/why3/doc/install.rst

 ::

-    > why3 config --detect
+    why3 config --detect

-It scans your ``PATH`` for provers and updates your configuration file (see :numref:`sec.why3config`) accordingly.
+It scans your :envvar:`PATH` for provers and updates your configuration file (see :numref:`sec.why3config`) accordingly.

 Multiple Versions of the Same Prover